 - To improve the physical environment

-The initiative delivers a range of community-led, cross-cutting and capital projects through a collaborative approach with councils, government departments and local community organisations, with a good relations focus; for the benefit of people living, working in, and visiting the Urban Village areas.
+The initiative delivers a range of community-led, cross-cutting, and capital projects through a collaborative approach with councils, government departments and local community organisations, with a good relations focus; for the benefit of people living, working in, and visiting the Urban Village areas.

-The five Urban Village areas include, Derry~Londonderry: Bogside, Fountain & Bishop Street.
+The five Urban Village areas include Derry~Londonderry: Bogside, Fountain & Bishop Street.
 South Belfast: Sandy Row, Donegall Pass & the Markets.
 North Belfast: Ardoyne & Greater Ballysillan.
 East Belfast (EastSide): Newtownards Road, Grampian Avenue to Bridge End.
 West Belfast: Colin Area.

 The Urban Villages Initiative continues to invest in the five Urban Village areas by supporting organisations to develop projects and programmes aimed at improving people’s lives and creating thriving places.

 The Urban Villages Initiative has developed Area Based Plans for each of the five Urban Village areas.
 These plans provide an update on the ‘state of play’, in terms of investment in people and places.
-The plans also reflect how public sector and community are working better together to support, connect and animate the Urban Village areas and how they are developing thriving places.
+The plans also reflect how public sector and community are working better together to support, connect and animate the Urban Village areas and developing thriving places.

 For further information contact: